Global surface temperature: Regional temperature changes

 The changes in climate are not expected to be uniform across the Earth.
 In particular, land areas change more quickly than oceans, and northern high latitudes change more quickly than the tropics.
 There are three major ways in which global warming will make changes to regional climate: melting ice, changing the hydrological cycle (of evaporation and precipitation) and changing currents in the oceans.

 Temperature estimates from prior to 1850

+A December 2025 article published in the Copernicus Programme's Earth System Science Data presented a GloSAT global surface air temperature dataset based on marine air temperature observations rather than the sea surface temperature measurements typically used.
+GloSAT extended back to the 1780s, earlier than 1850 covered by previous datasets.

 The global temperature record shows the fluctuations of the temperature of the atmosphere and the oceans through various spans of time.
 There are numerous estimates of temperatures since the end of the Pleistocene glaciation, particularly during the current Holocene epoch.
 Some temperature information is available through geologic evidence, going back millions of years.
 More recently, information from ice cores covers the period from 800,000 years ago until now.
 A study of the paleoclimate covers the time period from 12,000 years ago.
-Tree rings and measurements from ice cores can give evidence about the global temperature from 1,000-2,000 years ago.
+Tree Rings and measurements from ice cores can give evidence about the global temperature from 1,000–2,000 years ago.
 The most detailed information exists since 1850, when methodical thermometer-based records began.
 Modifications on the Stevenson-type screen were made for uniform instrument measurements around 1880.